 12. Owners responsible for animals that show signs of active neglect, abandonment, or abuse may be in violation of this policy by virtue of their animal’s condition.
 This includes the guidelines set by Multnomah County Code 13.300 for animals confined in motor vehicles.

 13. Community members must not abuse, poison, hunt, or otherwise intentionally harm (except in self-defense) wildlife, licensed, or unlicensed animals on the Reed College campus regardless of whether or not the animal(s) in question were found on campus.
 Similarly, animals found on the Reed College campus are extended this protection even if removed from the physical campus.
 This excludes any humane pest-control measures deemed absolutely necessary by the Director of Facilities (or designee).

 IV.
 Annual Notification

-At the beginning of each academic year, the College will distribute a copy of this policy, and any associated implementation guidelines, to all students, faculty, and staff.
+At the beginning of each academic year, the Office of Community Safety will distribute a copy of this policy, and any associated implementation guidelines, to all students, faculty, and staff.

 2. The following are guidelines for Off-Leash Areas:

 A. Animals off leash are not permitted immediately adjacent to any facility and should be kept off of sidewalks, parking areas, and other improved or hardscape surfaces.